 The Outlook for SMR

 It’s true SMR drives require careful treatment in order to avoid latency issues.
 But that care pays off.
-The denser storage which SMR enables allows companies to ramp up their capacity while keeping cost increases low.
+SMR enables denser storage, which allows companies to ramp up their capacity while keeping cost increases low.
 Plus, SMR drives are improving all the time一with appropriate host-management and judicious selection of use cases, even the write speeds become less of an issue.

 Low cost has always been a major factor in keeping HDD the backbone of hyperscale data centers.
 With even lower costs, it’s unsurprising businesses are increasingly finding SMR drives an attractive option.